kennedyopokuasare/BloodAlert/README.md

 # The Database
 The Blood Alert Database API uses [SQLite](www.sqlite.org) hence no installation is needed

 ## Setting up the database
-There are two options to setup ( create and populate) the databse.
-We recommend option 1 if you are not familiar with SQL
+There are two options to setup (create and populate) the database.
+We recommend **option 1** if you are not familiar with SQL

 ###  Option 1
 * Ensure that you have **python 2.7.x** installed , and python path added to your environment variables
 * open the command prompt at the root of the application (codes) folder
 * run the command